Storing Passwords in the Cloud

 What to Look for in a Password Management Service

-- A password generator tool that helps to make strong passwords that cannot be cracked.
+- Offer password generator tool that helps to make strong passwords that cannot be cracked.
 Remember, you won't have to remember these passwords, so they can be as complicated as you like.

-- A password manager that works across different browsers and those that can sync with multiple computers.
+- Work across different browsers and those that can sync with multiple computers.

-- One that has a high level of security.
+- Offer a high level of security.
 This, however, is a non-issue for most of these services as their encryption is nearly impossible to crack.

 Here's the situation.
 The thing that will make you the most vulnerable is not these password management services, but your own computer, as it may already have existing malware on it.
 Additionally, odds are high that it will be targeted by malware in the future that could log keystrokes or take screenshots without your knowledge.
 Start running antivirus scans often, and make sure your chosen software is up to date.